dylanler/digital-twin-hub/README.md

 - ElevenLabs for the hackathon opportunity
 - Luma AI for video generation capabilities
+- Replicate for LTX video generation
+- FAL AI for LoRA training and video generation
 - Gradio team for the web interface framework